 The Samsung Galaxy S6 Nougat update is causing performance issues and today we want to show you how to get a handle on these problems if you encounter them after installing Android 7.0 on your Galaxy S6 or Galaxy S6 Edge.

 Samsung’s Android 7.0 Nougat roll out recently extended to the Galaxy S6 and Galaxy S6 Edge, the company’s two flagship models from 2015.
 Both are making the move from the dated Android 6.0.1 Marshmallow.

 Galaxy S6 Nougat performance problems (lag, random freezes, lockups, etc) are plaguing some device owners and we expect complaints about these issues to pickup as Samsung’s Galaxy S6 Nougat release spreads to new devices and new regions.
-The update should gain steam as we push into March and April.
+The update should gain steam as we push into May.

 If you encounter bad Galaxy S6 Nougat performance you’ll obviously want to get a handle on the issues.
 Here we want to outline some strategies and some fixes to try in an effort to improve performance on your aging device.

 How to Fix Bad Galaxy S6 Battery Life After Nougat

 If your bad performance is tied into bad Nougat battery life, here are a few options to consider.